-Roman Catholics venerate the extraordinary 4th century poet and writer known as Ephrem the Syrian.
+Roman Catholics venerate the extraordinary 4th century poet and writer known as St. Ephrem the Syrian.
 St. Ephrem is a canonized saint in both the Roman Catholic and the Syriac Orthodox Church and was named a Doctor of the Church by Pope Benedict XV in 1920.

-Ephrem served as a deacon in his homeland of Nisbis [modern day northern Turkey], before the Church was divided between East and West in the late 11th century.
-When Ephrem was just a boy, the Emperor Constantine freed the Church from persecution by his Edict of Milan (313 AD), which ended all persecutions of the Church and allowed Christianity its full freedom of worship.
+Ephrem served as a deacon in his homeland of Nisbis [modern day northern Turkey], before the Church was divided between East and West.
+When Ephrem was just a boy, the Emperor Constantine issued the Edict of Milan (313 AD), which ended all persecutions of the Church and allowed Christianity its full freedom of worship.
 Thereafter, Ephrem spent his ministry singing the praises of the mysteries of the Catholic Faith and defending the teachings of the Nicene Creed.
-Ephrem died in 373 while serving victims of the plague.
+St. Ephrem died in 373 while serving victims of the plague.

 In St. Ephrem’s hymns we feel the freshness of a clear-sighted preacher of truth in a young, growing Church.
 Like every good preacher, he uses rich, vivid images to communicate his point and ends with a rousing exhortation to fidelity to Christ and the sacred mysteries.